zxc916684603/ecs/intl.en-US/User Guide/Instances/Instance RAM roles/Use the instance RAM role by calling APIs.md

 ## Limits {#section_f2w_td5_xdb .section}

-The instance RAM role has the following limits:
+Instance RAM roles have the following limits:

--   The instance RAM role is only applicable to VPC instances.
+-   Instance RAM roles are only applicable to VPC-Connected instances.
--   One instance RAM role can be bound to one instance at a time.
+-   An ECS instance can only be authorized to one RAM role at a time.
--   After an instance RAM role is attached to an ECS instance, if you want to access other cloud services, such as OSS, SLB, or ApsaraDB for RDS, from the applications within the ECS instance, you must obtain the authorization credential of the instance RAM role by using  [Metadata](intl.en-US/User Guide/Instances/User-defined data and metadata/Metadata.md#).
-See  [5. \(Optional\).
+-   After an instance RAM role is attached to an ECS instance, if you want to access other cloud services \(such as OSS, SLB, or ApsaraDB for RDS\) from applications within the ECS instance, you must obtain the authorization credential of the instance RAM role by using  [Metadata](intl.en-US/User Guide/Instances/User-defined data and metadata/Metadata.md#).
+For more information, see  [5. \(Optional\).
 Obtain the on-demand authorization credential](#Token).
--   If you are using an instance RAM role through a RAM user sub-account, you need to use a cloud account[6. \(Optional\).
+-   If you are using an instance RAM role through a RAM user account, you must use a primary account to perform [6. \(Optional\).
 Authorize a RAM user to use the instance RAM role](#Authorize).

 ## Prerequisites {#section_h2w_td5_xdb .section}

-Before using this feature, the RAM user must be authorized to use the instance RAM role.
+If you are using a RAM user account, it must be authorized to use the instance RAM role.
 See [Activation method](../../../../intl.en-US/Pricing/Activation method.md#)  to activate the RAM service.

 ## 1. Create an instance RAM role {#step3 .section}

-1. Call the CreateRole  [CreateRole](../../../../intl.en-US//Role Management Interface/CreateRole.md#) to create an instance RAM role.
+1. Call the CreateRole  [CreateRole](../../../../intl.en-US/.md#) to create an instance RAM role.
-2. Set the parameter RoleName, for example, EcsRamRoleDocumentTesting.
+2. Set a parameter RoleName, for example, EcsRamRoleDocumentTesting.
-3. Set the AssumeRolePolicyDocument as follows: AssumeRolePolicyDocument：
+3. Set the AssumeRolePolicyDocumentas follows:

     ```
     "Statement": [

     "Action": "sts:AssumeRole",